csinrn/RateLimit/README.md

 # RateLimit
-A express + mariadb rate limit middleware.
+An express + mariadb rate limit middleware.
 Limit 1000 accesses for each ip in one hour.

 To run this projet, first import Dcard.sql in mariadb with setting:
 ```